Learning Fair Models without Sensitive Attributes: A Generative Approach: Introduction

-Despite their effectiveness, all the aforementioned approaches require the sensitive attributes of each data sample to preprocess the data, regularize the model or post-process the prediction to achieve fairness.
-However, for many real-world applications, obtaining sensitive information is difficult due to privacy and legal issues \cite{coston2019fair,lahoti2020fairness} or simply forgetting to collect.
-For example, under Title VII of the 1964 Civil Rights Act, employers can't ask applicants about their gender~\cite{coston2019fair}.
+Despite their effectiveness, the aforementioned approaches generally require the protected/sensitive attributes of each data sample to preprocess the data, regularize the model or post-process the predictions to achieve fairness.
+However, for many real-world applications, obtaining sensitive attributes is difficult due to privacy and legal issues \cite{coston2019fair,lahoti2020fairness}.
+For example, Consumer Financial Protection Bureau (CFBP) requires that creditors may not collect information about an applicant’s race, color, religion and other sensitive information \cite{lahoti2020fairness}.
 Another scenario is the dataset collector didn't realize the potential bias issue when the dataset was built.
-The lack of sensitive attributes challenges the aforementioned approaches as they rely on sensitive attributes to achieve fairness.
+Hence, the protected/sensitive attributes which would be useful to mitigate the bias issue of machine learning models are not collected.
+The lack of sensitive attributes challenges most existing fairness-aware machine learning models as they rely on sensitive attributes to achieve fairness.

-Therefore, how to address fairness issues without sensitive attributes is a critical and challenging problem.
 There are only very few initial works on training fair classifiers without sensitive attributes \cite{lahoti2020fairness,zhao2021you,yan2020fair}.
-For example, \cite{yan2020fair} introduces a clustering algorithm to obtain pseudo groups to replace the real protected groups.
+For example, \citeauthor{yan2020fair}~\cite{yan2020fair} introduces a clustering algorithm to obtain pseudo groups to replace the real protected groups.
 However, it can't guarantee that the groups they find are relevant to targeted subgroups to be protected.
-To resolve this problem, \cite{zhao2021you} assumes that there are some non-sensitive features in the dataset that are highly correlated with sensitive attributes and treats these non-sensitive features as pseudo sensitive attributes.
-Though being effective, it is a strong assumption that these relevant features are highly correlated with sensitive attributes and can be directly used as pseudo sensitive attributes.
+To resolve this problem, \citeauthor{zhao2021you}~\cite{zhao2021you} assume that non-sensitive features that are highly correlated with sensitive attributes exist in the dataset and treat these non-sensitive features as pseudo sensitive attributes.
+Though effective, it is a strong assumption that these relevant features are highly correlated with sensitive attributes.
+Therefore, how to address fairness issues without knowing the sensitive attribute of each data sample is still an open problem to be addressed.